 This is a lesser-known type of water heating system that draws heat from the surrounding air to heat water in a tank.
 Because of the unique way in which it works, it is really only suitable for warmer climates and must be located in a larger space, like a utility room, garage, shop, or basement.
 They can be up to 3x more efficient than an electric water heater, and they cool and dehumidify the air in the room, making them desirable for warmer climates.
 A typical residential heat pump water heater can heat 15 gallons of water per hour by 80 degrees F, with a final storage temperature between 120 and 140 degrees F.

-- Pros: Efficient, cools room during warm periods
+- Pros: Efficient, cools room during warm periods, quicker heating and more volume for the same size tank

 - Cons: Expensive, not suitable for colder climates, requires larger space, limited hot water supply